 Born in Venice, Alessandro Taverna studied with Laura Candiago Ferrari at the Santa Cecilia Music Foundation in Portogruaro and with Franco Scala, Leonid Margarius, Boris Petrushansky and Louis Lortie at the Imola International Piano Academy.
 He later specialised at the Santa Cecilia National Music Academy in Rome with Sergio Perticaroli, at the Hochschule für Musik in Hannover with Arie Vardi, and at the Lake Como Piano Academy.

-Taverna teaches at the Conservatory of Music “Jacopo Tomadini” in Udine and at Santa Cecilia Music Academy in Portogruaro.
+Taverna teaches at the Conservatory of Music “Giuseppe Tartini” in Trieste and at Santa Cecilia Music Academy in Portogruaro.

 For his artistic achievements and his international career, he was awarded the Premio Presidente della Repubblica in 2012.